vitorprado-pt/vitorprado-pt/README.md

 ### 🎯 Current Goals
 - 📚 Deepening my knowledge in **Business Intelligence** and **Data Analysis**, with a focus on transforming data into strategic insights.
-- 🧠 Completing the **Microsoft Power BI Data Analyst Professional Certificate** on Coursera to solidify my technical expertise and certification portfolio.
 - 🛠️ Enhancing my skills in **SQL**, **Power BI**, and **Data Storytelling**, while continuing to explore **Python** for automation and deeper analysis.
 - 🌍 Building a professional path that integrates my analytical skills with my legal background to support smarter, data-informed business decisions.
 - 🔄 Collaborating on meaningful projects that generate real business value and help organizations unlock the power of their data.